-Generally the highest point on a building, chimneys are important architectural features but often suffer from neglect, despite having the potential to cause disastrous fires and major damage should parts of the masonry come loose and fall off the property.
+Generally the highest point on a building's roof, chimneys are important architectural features but often suffer from neglect, despite having the potential to cause disastrous fires and major damage should parts of the masonry come loose and fall off the property.

 Before using a chimney for the first time, check it’s safe and in good working order.
 Always burn dry, well-seasoned wood to avoid tar deposits collecting within the flue.

 Chimneys that are used must be professionally swept regularly and carbon monoxide and smoke alarms should be installed and tested monthly.
 Chimney repairs involve working at height, so necessitate the use of scaffolding and are generally best left to a builder who has an understanding of old buildings.

 Even in parts of the country where stone was the traditional building material, the Victorians often used brick for chimneys, as it is better able to withstand intense heat.